 Nicely Noted – Letterpress Holiday Card Set ($20/month): Nicely Noted curates beautiful collections of letterpress cards by independent designers.
 A gift subscription to their service is a perfect way to say “thank you” to that one friend who never forgets to send a handwritten card for every occasion.

-In search of more unique holiday gift ideas?
+In search of more unique holiday gifts under $50?

 We hope you found a few new-to-you independent designers in this gift guide, but if you’d like to explore further, never fear!
 Last year’s holiday gift guide offers up plenty more gift ideas from our team’s favorite small businesses!

 Could You Use Actionable Tips to Improve Your Sales?

 Our weekly newsletter will give you the tools and info to drive traffic to your site, promote your products, and grow your business.
 You'll get the following: